mjsilva/mjs.me/README.md

 ##License

-ScrapYrd is released under the MIT License.
+MJS.ME is released under the MIT License.